Madikwe Game Reserve

 Please note that our cancellation policy is in place to support our team and keep our operations running, as last-minute changes are often challenging for small businesses like ours.

-We encourage guests to consider travel insurance to cover unexpected events.
-This way, you’ll have peace of mind, knowing that any unforeseen changes won’t lead to unexpected expenses.
+We encourage guests (even local residents) to ensure they have comprehensive travel insurance to cover unexpected events.
+This way you’ll have peace of mind, knowing that any unforeseen changes won’t lead to unexpected expenses.

 Do I need Travel Insurance?

-We highly recommend that you do, even when travelling within South Africa.
+We highly recommend that you do, even for local residents whilst travelling within South Africa.

 Am I eligible for a discount or South African rates?

-Only South African citizens currently living in South Africa qualify for our discounted South African rates.
+Only guests currently living in South Africa qualify for our discounted South African rates.

 We reserve the right to ask for proof of current address (not ID) to qualify for these rates.